vegaprotocol/documentation/docs/node-operators/how-to/use-snapshots.md

 ---
 sidebar_position: 2
+title: How to use node snapshots
-title: Use node snapshots
+sidebar_label: Use node snapshots
-hide_title: false
 ---

-# How to use node snapshots

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';